 An experienced lawyer will look at all the background that lead up to a workers suicide to determine if his or her work was a contributing factor.
 That’s why it’s important to discuss these claims with a Workers Compensation attorney if you have questions about whether you have a Workers Compensation claim.What Kind of Workers Compensation Benefits are Available?

 Upon death from injury at work, the insurer pays the dependents and the widowed spouse weekly benefits equal to two-thirds of the average weekly wage of the deceased worker.
 It gets a little technical; however, and consultation with an attorney is crucial.
 For example, the widowed spouse must remain unmarried to continue to collect.
 Dependents are the children of the deceased employee.
 They may collect until age 18.
 Dependency can continue after age 18 if the child is physically or mentally unable to perform substantial work or determined to be a full-time student.

 Weekly death benefits are divided equally among the widowed spouse and dependents, who may be the children from another relationship.
 Weekly benefits are different depending on whether the child is totally or only partially dependent.
 The insurance company will try as hard as it can to pay you as little as it can.
-You need an attorney who knows the law and is willing to fight.Using Our Decades of Experience to Help
+You need an attorney who knows the law and is willing to fight.Tenacious Workers Compensation Attorneys

-At Marcotte Law Firm, our lawyers understand the severity and complexity of death cases.
+At Marcotte Law Firm, our Lowell Workers Compensation lawyers understand the severity and complexity of death cases.
+We use our decades of experience to help.
 For example, we will investigate the workplace where necessary.
 We will interview witnesses.
 We will hire engineers and other experts needed to prove the elements of the case.

-If your loved one was killed on the job, call the Workers Compensation and Wrongful Death Attorneys at Marcotte Law Firm for a free consultation.
+If your loved one was killed on the job, call the Lowell Workers Compensation Attorneys and Lowell Wrongful Death Attorneys at Marcotte Law Firm for a free consultation.